Found In: Sahih Bukhari Chapter No: 43, Quarrels

-Hadith no: 613
+Hadith No: 613

-Narrated: Abdullah bin Kab bin Malik Al-Ansari
+Narrated/Authority of Abdullah bin Kab bin Malik Al-Ansari

 from Kab bin Malik, That Abdullah bin Abi Hadrad Al-Aslami owed him some debt.
 Kab met him and caught hold of him and they started talking and their voices grew loudest.
 The Prophet (SAW) passed by them and addressed Kab, pointing out to him to reduce the debt to one half.
 So, Kab got one half of the debt and exempted the debtor from the other half.